ZhanxyR/TTM/README.md

 ```

 > [!NOTE]
-> For more details of our parameters, please click to see the details.
+> For more details of our parameters, please click on the folding bar below.
 <details>
 <summary><span style="font-weight: bold;">Specific args to be modified</span></summary>